 You can also apply at your local Social Security office, or call Social Security at 1-800-772-1213 (TTY: 1-800-325-0778). - Buy Medicare Part B from the Social Security Administration as soon as you're eligible to enroll.
-You must buy and maintain Medicare Part B to be eligible for TRS-Care benefits.
-The Social Security Administration can confirm the amount of your Part B premium; TRS won't deduct your premium from your TRS pension. - If you're currently enrolled in TRS-Care Standard, when you turn age 65, UHC will send you a packet with a form asking for your Medicare Beneficiary Identifier (MBI).
+You must buy and maintain Medicare Part B to be eligible for TRS-Care Medicare.
+The Social Security Administration can confirm the amount of your Part B premium; TRS won't deduct your Part B premium from your TRS pension. - If you're enrolled in TRS-Care Standard, before you turn age 65, UnitedHealthCare will send you a packet with a form asking for your Medicare Beneficiary Identifier (MBI).
+This is the number on your Medicare card.
 TRS must have your MBI to enroll you in TRS-Care Medicare.
-Please complete and return the form to TRS. - Separately, TRS will send you an enrollment kit.
+Please complete and return the form to TRS. - Separately, TRS will send you a TRS-Care Medicare enrollment kit.
 Review the materials in the kit.
-If you're adding dependents, complete and submit the TRS-Care Enrollment Application (TRS ###) no later than 31 days from the end of the month you retire or turn 65.
+If you're adding dependents, complete and submit the TRS-Care Enrollment Application no later than 31 days from the end of the month you retire or turn 65.

-Once TRS confirms that you're eligible for TRS-Care and verifies your Medicare status, TRS will enroll you in the TRS-Care Medicare Advantage® and TRS-Care Medicare Rx® plans.
-If TRS does not get your Medicare Beneficiary Identifier (BMI) number, TRS will not be able to enroll you, and you risk losing TRS-Care coverage altogether.
+Once TRS confirms that you're eligible for TRS-Care Medicare and verifies your Medicare status, TRS will enroll you in TRS-Care Medicare Advantage® and TRS-Care Medicare Rx.® If TRS does not get your Medicare Beneficiary Identifier (MBI) number, TRS will not be able to enroll you, and you risk losing TRS-Care coverage altogether.

-Glossary of Terms
+Glossary